Sima de los Huesos hominins

-The Sima de los Huesos ("bone pit") is a chamber inside the Cueva Mayor – Cueva Silo cave complex at Atapuerca and may have been a natural trap that creatures fell into — especially the cave bear Ursus deningeri.
-The Sima de los Huesos hominins may have, instead, been intentionally deposited into the pit by other humans, based on the quality of preservation, and the predominance of adolescents and young adults over children and elderly (catastrophic mortality profile), who were all buried at about the same time.
-One individual may have been murdered with a blunt tool.
-Some individuals with severe health issues survived for quite some time, suggesting group care.
-Many individuals, especially adolescents, present several metabolic and malnutritional diseases altogether consistent with insufficient fat reserves during hibernation, which may have lasted four months.
+The Sima de los Huesos (bone pit) is a chamber in the Cueva Mayor–Cueva Silo cave complex at Atapuerca, and may have been a natural trap for the cave bear Ursus deningeri in particular.
+The Sima de los Huesos hominins may have been deposited in the pit by other humans, based on the quality of preservation and the predominance of adolescents and young adults over children and the elderly.
+All were buried at about the same time, and one individual may have been killed with a blunt tool.
+Some with severe health issues survived for a while, suggesting group care.
+Many individuals (especially adolescents) exhibited metabolic and nutritional diseases consistent with insufficient fat reserves during hibernation; any hibernation presumably lasted for four months.

-This population was producing Acheulean stone tools, as well as an industry seemingly transitioning into the typically-Neanderthal Mousterian culture.
-They used these tools in butchering, as well as in hide- and woodworking in combination with the mouth as a third hand.
+This population produced Acheulean stone tools, as well as an industry apparently transitioning to the typically-Neanderthal Mousterian culture.
+They used these tools in butchering and hide- and woodworking, with the mouth as a third hand.
 The Sima de los Huesos hominins were buried with a single, large Acheulean handaxe, possibly a grave good with symbolic significance.
-Symbolic thought could indicate the use of an early form of language.
-They may have been efficient hunters — possibly outcompeting local cave hyenas — pursuing deer, rhinoceros, horse, bison, and (more sporadically) cave lion in an open woodland environment.
-They were likely eating roots regularly and habitually squatted.
-They probably were not using fire.
+Symbolic thought could indicate use of an early form of language.
+They may have been efficient hunters — possibly outcompeting local cave hyenas — who pursued deer, rhinoceros, horses, bison, and (sporadically) cave lions in an open woodland environment.
+They probably ate roots regularly, habitually squatted, and did not use fire.